content-island/astro-for-react-devs-workshop/01-real-project/02-post-list/README.md

 This time we will call `getAllPosts` in the post pod, but we could make the call in the index page and pass the posts as props to the post list component.

-Let's first check that data is being loaded correctly.
+Let's create a new pod file **post-collection.pod.astro** and check that data is being loaded correctly.

 _./src/pods/post-collection/post-collection.pod.astro_